EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 Once you have removed it, you need to start it again with the `docker run` command shown at the beginning of this step.

+> For your convenience, the `src/infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
+You can use the `src/infrastructure/maildev/start-maildev.ps1` script to start the MailDev container.
+>
+> If you don't mind starting all the infrastructural containers at once (also for assignments to come), you can also use the `src/infrastructure/start-all.ps1` script.

 ## Step 3: Configure the output binding

 In this step you will add a Dapr binding component configuration file to the custom components folder you created in Assignment 3.